thosgood/this-weeks-finds/markdown/201-250/week235.md

 through the air!

 Eventually they want to send them from satellites down to the Earth.
-But as a warmup, they\'ll send beams of entangled photons from an intermediate building to the Institute of Quantum Computing and the Perimeter Institute.
+But as a warmup, they'll send beams of entangled photons from an intermediate building to the Institute of Quantum Computing and the Perimeter Institute.